Elymus arenarius S.G.Gmel.

 Triticum sabulosum (M.Bieb.)
 F.Herm.

 Leymus racemosus is a perennial grass with erect, stout culms 50 - 100cm tall and 12mm in diameter.
 Growing from a long, creeping rhizome, the plant forms extensive colonies[

 This species is of outstanding importance for the consolidation of sands, and as a grain crop on northern semi-desert and desert sands, where other cultivated plants die out owing to drought[

-Plants can be very invasive, spreading freely by means of the rhizomes.
+Plants can be very invasive in some environments, spreading freely by means of the rhizomes[

 Eurasia - southern Russia to Greece, east through the Caucasus and Turkey to eastern Siberia, Mongolia, western China